intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-occlum/README.md

 In this mode, all components, redis, Flink & http front end, are running in single container.

 Before run the following command, please modify paths in `start-local-cluster-serving.sh` first.
-Then start Trusted Clsuter Serving with the following command:
+Then start Trusted Cluster Serving with the following command:

 ```bash
 ./start-local-cluster-serving.sh